uzoca/uzoca/README.md

 **Description:** My finaly year project built using HTML, CSS, JavaScript and PHP to ease the migration of financial management from manual to computerized processes in private institutions.

 ### [Automated Grade Change System]((https://github.com/uzoca/Grade-Change-and-Result-Upload-System-for-Babcock-University))
-**Description:** A system built using Airtable and Zapier to automate the result upload and change of grade process in a Babcock University.
+**Description:** A system built using, Google's Suite Tools, Telegram, Airtable and Zapier to automate the result upload and change of grade process in a Babcock University.